yoavst/Graffiti/README.md

 * Restart JEB
 #### Usage
 Press F2 and then double click `graffiti` to connect the graffiti server.
 Now, you can use the shortcuts.
+* Ctrl+Shift+Z - Add line node to the graph
-* An additional short is: Ctrl+Shift+Q - Add all of the xrefs of a node to the graph.
+* Ctrl+Shift+Q - Add all of the xrefs of a node to the graph.
+* Ctrl+Shift+Alt+Q - Add all of the line xrefs of a node to the graph.

 A Rename will be reflected in the opened graphs.

-### Intellij
+### Intellij/CLion
 #### Build
-* Run `gradle jar` inside `backends/intellij`.
+* Run `gradle jar` inside `backends/intellij` or `backends/clion`.
 * The generated plugin will be in `build/libs/`
 #### Installation
-* In Intellij settings, go to plugins, then choose the setting icon and "Install plugin from Disk..."
+* In Intellij/CLion settings, go to plugins, then choose the setting icon and "Install plugin from Disk..."
-* In Intellij settings, go to keymap.
+* In Intellij/CLion settings, go to keymap.
 Press the find actions by shortcut (on the right) and search for Ctrl+Shift+A. Remove the non-Graffiti shortcut.
 #### Usage
 Go to Menu->Tools->"Graffiti: Connect to server".
 Now, you can use the shortcuts.
+Right click inside the editor to see all the possible shortcuts

 ### Visual Studio Code
 #### Build